Swarthmore College: Student life

-Mock Trial
+Mock trial

-Founded in 2000, the Swarthmore Mock Trial team placed tenth at the 2000 American Mock Trial Association (AMTA) National Championship Tournament and was awarded "Best New School".
+Founded in 2000, the Swarthmore mock trial team placed tenth at the 2000 American Mock Trial Association (AMTA) National Championship Tournament and was awarded "Best New School".
 Dennis Cheng '01 was awarded the prestigious "Spirit of AMTA" award in 2000.
 Swarthmore's team placed second at the 2001 AMTA National Championship Tournament.
 The Swarthmore Mock Trial program has also won numerous accolades and boasted a team of over 25 members for the 2013–2014 season.
 The 2010–2011 competitive season resulted in all three teams competing at Regional Championships, two teams going on to Opening Round Championships, and one team qualifying and competing at the 2011 National Championships held in Des Moines, Iowa, where the team placed 15th in their division.
 Other successes included placing first at the Philadelphia Regional competition in February 2011, and winning the University of Massachusetts Amherst's invitational tournament in February 2014.

-The Amos J. Peaslee Debate Society

-The Amos J. Peaslee Debate Society, named after a former United States Ambassador to Australia, is one of the few independently endowed organizations on campus.
-Members of the Society debate on the American Parliamentary Debate Association (APDA) circuit in addition to traveling abroad to Britain, Canada and the World Universities Debating Championship for British Parliamentary Style tournaments.
-The team has won four APDA national championships, including one as recently as 2017.
-It has also won Team of the Year two times and Speaker of the Year once.
-In 2018, it was ranked as the top liberal arts debate program in the country.